davidhay25/actnow/input/pagecontent/api-input.md

 ### Summary

-There are at least a couple of options for the input API.
+There are at least a couple of options for the input API using the RESTful API.

 #### Direct REST updates